getporter/porter/docs/content/plugins/azure.md

 ### Storage

-Storage plugins allow Porter to store data, such as claims and credentials, in Azure cloud.
+Storage plugins allow Porter to store data, such as installation data and credentials or parameters, in Azure cloud.

 #### Blob